apache/arrow/docs/source/cpp/compute.rst

   an array with type ``struct<a: int32, b: struct<c: int64, d:
   float64>>``:

-  * An empty sequence of indices or an empty field name yields the original value unchanged.
+  * An empty sequence of indices yields the original value unchanged and in case of an empty field name it yields an error.
   * The index ``0`` or the field name ``a`` yields an array of type ``int32`` whose validity bitmap is the intersection of the bitmap for the outermost struct and the bitmap for the child ``a``.
-  * The index ``1, 1`` or the field name ``b.d`` yields an array of type ``float64`` whose validity bitmap is the intersection of the bitmaps for the outermost struct, for struct ``b``, and for the child ``d``.
+  * The index ``1, 1`` or the field name ``b.d`` yields an array of type ``float64`` whose validity bitmap is the intersection of the bitmaps for the outermost struct, for struct ``b`` and for the child ``d``.

   For unions, a validity bitmap is synthesized based on the type codes.
 Also, the index is always the child index and not a type code.